-5. Exit Capacity Revision
+5 Exit Capacity Revision

-Since the introduction of the Exit Capacity Revision methodology there has been no incremental entry capacity released and hence no increased flow at any ASEPs has been demonstrated.
-As a result, within the formula year April 2012 to March 2013, no notional NTS exit points have been established and exit capacity revision has not occurred.
+Since the introduction of the Exit Capacity Revision methodology there has been no incremental exit capacity released and hence no increased flow at any Exit Points has been demonstrated.
+As a result, within the formula year April 2013 to March 2014, no notional NTS exit points have been established and exit capacity revision has not occurred.

-6. Summary
+6 Summary